jaspervdj/blaze-html/log/part01.markdown

 The reason to choose for these benchmarks is that either `String` or `ByteString` will probably be used for the little static pieces, and `Text` for the dynamic, larger text fragments (or that's the plan for now, at least).
-On a sidenote, we'll use criterion for our benchmarks, since that's the standard these days.
+On a side note, we'll use criterion for our benchmarks, since that's the standard these days.

 This means we will have to encode the `Text` to UTF-8, while we can just